 Let’s consider the example of a Class II medical device following a 510(k) regulatory path.
 The funding sequence for this type of device may follow:

 Friends and Family

 Funding to cover initial legal expenses, patents, licenses, and early engineering.
 This initial validation justifies your Seed Round.

-which should pay for your design, development, verification, and validation (V&V), regulatory compliance, quality, and pre-commercial manufacturing for testing.
+which should pay for your design, development, verification, and validation (V&V), regulatory compliance, quality, and pre-commercial strategic manufacturing for testing.
 The objective is to get the company to 510(k) with this round of funding.
 Doing so delivers a salable device and this is your next milestone.

 Ideally this funding round should get your device to market.
 Exit or additional funding rounds to scale will follow.
 For more complex or novel devices, substantial clinical studies may be necessary, requiring follow-on rounds of funding.
 A successful study would be another milestone.

 Choosing Your Regulatory Strategy Early in Medical Device Development

 Now that funding has been obtained, the next priority is to efficiently guide the device through design, development, and V&V. The milestone gate is submitting the device’s 510(k) filing with the FDA.
 Obtaining clearance means the device is salable and it’s ready to move forward.